-2. Good grades and test scores are your ticket to get free money to go to college
+1. Good grades and test scores are your ticket to get free money to go to college.

-3. Take the SAT and ACT at least 2-3 times begin studying before you take each test.
-You can begin taking these test as early as 7th grade, however it is a great idea to take the SAT and ACT at least once by June of your 9th grade year.
+2. Take the SAT and ACT at least 2-3 times, and begin studying before you take each test.
+You can begin taking these test as early as 7th grade, however it is a great idea to take the SAT and ACT at least once by June of your 9th year, or beginning of 10th grade.

 7. Start working on your essay, for two things, for your personal statement for your college application, and/or for scholarships.
 A Career Essay is a really good place to start.

 13. Then also look at applying to accredited private and independent colleges.
 Many of these colleges have endowment funds and additional funding resources to provide scholarships and grants to help you attend college.
-Remember there are over 7,000 colleges in the United States, and there is a fit for everyone.
+Remember there are over 7,000 colleges in the United States, and over 18,000 in the world so there is a fit for everyone.

-14. October 1st apply for financial aid by going to www.fafsa.ed.gov you can select up to (10) colleges.
-Also look for scholarships available at their college by going on each college website.
-Every student has to fill out a FAFSA to get any kind of aid, scholarship, grant, etc.
+14. October 1st apply for financial aid by going to www.fafsa.ed.gov.You can select up to (10) colleges.
+Also look for scholarships on the website of the colleges you are applying to.
+Every student has to fill out a FAFSA to get any kind of aid, scholarship, grant, athletic etc.

 15. Now that virtual is becoming more of a normal way of life start learning how to become a great virtual learner.
 Read books of virtual learning.
 Try to organize your life so you have time to study, time to understand the material and who you can call or what resources you have available to you if you have questions or don’t understand.
 The key benefit to virtual learning is that it will truly help our students do better in college.
 Once you get to college, the syllabus, updates, some classes, grades and financial aid will all be online.
 Learning to master virtual learning and getting comfortable with it will truly help our students excel in college.